AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 {sample :width 690 :height 180}GANTT\_Chart\_04{sample}

-<br>To configure how actual or baseline bar looks like you need to set the "fill" value in appropriate properties.
+To configure how actual or baseline bar looks like you need to set the "fill" value in appropriate properties.

 ```
 // planned and actual in data